-Geography majors study the conditions of people, societies, the environment, and how they are inter-related.
-They use cutting-edge tools and techniques to solve problems related to natural disasters, the spread of disease, urban sprawl, climate change, population change, biophysical systems, sustainability, climate change, transportation issues, the global economy, and much more.
-Students also will take methods courses covering geospatial technology and their applications to human and environmental problems.
+Geography majors study the conditions of people, societies, the environment, and how they are interrelated.
+They use cutting-edge tools and techniques to solve problems related to natural disasters, the spread of disease, urban sprawl, climate change, population change, biophysical systems, sustainability, transportation issues, the global economy, and much more.
+Students also will take specialized courses covering geospatial technology and their applications to human and environmental problems.

 The Department of Geography offers a Bachelor of Arts in geography and a Bachelor of Science in meteorology.

 Study the patterns and processes connecting places and regions across the globe.
 Learn about societies and cultures, environmental systems, human-environment relationships, international development, and geospatial science, while utilizing cutting-edge technology.

 General ItemBachelor of Science in Meteorology

 Study weather forecasting and atmospheric sciences with a significant focus on using geospatial technology to study how landforms affect weather patterns.
 Learn to predict severe weather and assess its impacts on both humans and the environment.

 What makes Virginia Tech’s Department of Geography a great choice?

 According to College Factual, Virginia Tech is ranked among the top 20 best geography schools in the U.S., and is the No. 2 ranked bachelor's program in the southeast.
 The department has 21 faculty members and a full-time professional academic advisor who are committed to student success.

 Instruction comes from our top-notch teaching and research faculty.
 You will receive personal attention and opportunities to do real-world research with peers and professors.
 You'll also have the benefits of being at a large research-intensive university while being in a department with the feel of a smaller college.